CodingGarden/faqs/README.md

   * Good for static websites (hosted on a CDN)

 # Setup / Computer

+I have done a live stream where I setup my Macbook for development from scratch and answer several of the questions you see below [here](https://www.youtube.com/watch?v=tMNOpaQrfAE).

+## What do you use to live stream?

+You can see all of the gear I use to stream [here](https://coding.garden/gear/), also, checkout the diagram at the [bottom of that page](https://coding.garden/gear/#stream-setup).

+I have streamed myself setting up / talking about my equipment [here](https://www.youtube.com/watch?v=EFv9fMmuj-o).
+My setup these days is mostly the same, I just use a desktop gaming PC for streaming instead of a gaming laptop, and I stream at home in my basement instead of in an office space.

 ## Why do you use a Mac?